LucaLanziani/personal-site-hugo/content/posts/2023/01/english.md

 ### Culture

 There were, this is not a joke, an American (the founder), a Portuguese, a German-Italian, a Polish, a Finish, a Greek, a French, and a bunch of English people in the office.
-It was crazy for me to experience all these cultures and accents; that was the other fantastic part of the experience.
+It was crazy to experience all these cultures and accents; that was the other fantastic part of the experience.

 Communication aside from the language was also a challenge; everyone had different humor, and communication needed to be candid with someone but very different with others.